 Located at the base of Los Padres National Forest is Ojai, a bohemian-style town that is a coveted vacation getaway for many Southern California dwellers.
 Known for their value of local businesses and farms, Ojai has a variety of restaurants that serve farm-to-table meals and even has tasting rooms for Ojai-grown wines.
-During your visit to Ojai, you can visit several of the unique stores showcasing artisan goods, partake in a free olive oil tasting, and even get a hike in!
+There are many things to do in Ojai, like browsing several of the unique stores showcasing artisan goods, partaking in a free olive oil tasting, staying in a bougie Ojai hotel like Ojai Valley Inn, and even getting a hike in!
 It’s evident that Ojai is in a league of its own which made our research even more interesting (and tricky at times).
 After many hours of research and two days spent in this town, we’ve determined that the following are the best places to eat, play, and stay in Ojai, CA.

 Beacon Coffee is a third-wave coffee shop in downtown Ojai serving specialty coffee drinks, local kombucha, and freshly baked pastries—many of which are vegan and/or gluten free.
 This coffee shop is sleek and cozy with plenty of seating to accommodate the many locals and visitors that frequent this Beacon Coffee daily.
 The owners of Beacon Coffee source their beans directly from the growers to ensure quality, and play an active role in the growing process.
 At Beacon Coffee, you can be confident that the drink you order will be made with care, from the growing process all the way to the way the drink is brewed.